Table of Contents

-During the COVID-19 pandemic and maybe for the long term, as we adapt to new ways of doing business and running manufacturing facilities, we need to rethink how we currently operate.
+Warehouses must rethink how they operate because of COVID-19.
+Consequently, operational managers are now reassessing existing manufacturing standard operating procedures (SOPs) and their impact on stakeholders.
 What do we need to streamline?
 What are we doing now that may become a permanent part of our new reality?
-Which employees are qualified or trained to perform a specific task?
+Which employees are qualified or trained to perform specific tasks?

 The very purpose of a standard operating procedure is to establish a standard and consistent way of completing a task.
-Assigning an approved SOPs means that the task should be always performed the same way across manufacturing facilities and production lines.
+Assigning approved SOPs ensures workers always perform tasks in the same manner across manufacturing facilities and production lines.

 Manufacturing SOPs streamline processes, improve consistency, and allow management to make informed business decisions based on how well a standard works.